ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 Data metadata (information describing the data) must:
 1. Conform to [Climate and Forecasting (CF) Conventions](https://cfconventions.org/) or other case-specific metadata standards that provide clear information on what the dataset represents.
 Where data is meteorological or climatological and provided in netCDF format (preferred), CF Convention compliance is recommended as a minimum standard.
 For other data formats, general CF Convention metadata guidelines should be followed to all extents possible (for example, variable and data dimension names should use standard naming formats, even if these are captured via standardized file naming conventions);(*Mandatory*)
 2. To all extents possible, leverage metadata capabilities of files formats to integrate metadata in the data files themselves;(*Recommended*)
-3. Be associated with an accurate description of number of files and total dataset size (e.g. megabytes, gigabytes). (*Mandatory*).
+3. Be associated with an accurate description of number of files and total dataset size (e.g. megabytes, gigabytes); (*Mandatory*)
+4. Include information pertaining to: (*Mandatory*)
+   1. licensing;
+   2. provenance

 ### File Format
 1. Be in one of the following file formats: (*Recommended*)